mattrbahr/matt-blog/posts/incentivizing-user-log-in.md

 tags:
   - ecommerce
 ---
+Purchase frequency is the independent variable correlated with log-in frequency.
+If you purchase often from an ecom site, you're more likely to log-in (a la Amazon) or already be logged in vs. not.

+It's gotten better, but historically Shopify

+Account pages can be greatly improved upon by simply pulling out additional order information about previous items purchased.

+Personalization over the past decade has matured into a solution that collects massive streams of data about what you do on a specific site, what you purchase, what emails you click on, and so on, stuffs it into a fancy algorithm and thereafter sends you specific product recommendations via email or pops up "looking for a discount code? click here".

+Take

+Was this item for you or was it a gift?
+Is this your size or a size of someone else?

 When was the last time you logged into a DTC's brand's website?
 Why would you?
 If you're like me, you're most likely always logged into Amazon.
-There's little reason why you would ever log-in to a DTC's brands website, there's no incentive to do so. monoa
+There's little reason why you would ever log-in to a DTC's brands website, there's no incentive to do so.

+monoa
 Ecommerce has turned people into pixels.